 Benito Link is a community-driven, non-profit local news site serving rural Benito County, which borders Santa Clara County, California.
 The nonprofit site seeks donations and sponsorships among other funding sources.
 Its mission is to inform all residents in decisions and engage them in order to improve our community's "quality of life."

 Church Hill People's News is an all-volunteer site that covers the East End of of Richmond, Va.
-With more than 100,000 pageviews per month and a real-world impact, CHPN has become a v community resource for sharing information and helping connect communities in a diverse and changing area of the city.
-In 2015, the publisher, John Murden, launched a sister site, Brooklyn Park Post.
+With more than 100,000 pageviews per month and a real-world impact, CHPN has become a community resource for sharing information and helping connect communities in a diverse and changing area of the city.

 Civil Beat is the largest news outlet dedicated to public affairs reporting about Hawaii.
 It focuses on investigative and watchdog journalism, in-depth enterprise reporting, analysis and commentary that gives readers a broad view on important issues and challenges leaders to do better.
 Civil Beat also works to foster community discussion by providing a place where citizens can debate important issues in a civil manner.
 Revenue: Metered paywall with monthly subscriptions.

-Columbus Underground features events, entertainment, business and government coverate in Ohio's largest city.
+Columbus Underground features events, entertainment, business and government coverage in Ohio's largest city.
 It also maintains active discussion boards.
 Revenue: Advertising.

 Front Porch Forum's mission is to help neighbors connect and build community.
 We do that by hosting regional networks of online neighborhood forums.

-FPF currently serves every community in the state of Vermont and is exploring expansion to other locales.
-More than one out of three households in Vermont participates in their local FPF.
+FPF currently serves every community in the state of Vermont and and dozens of surrounding locales.
+More than two out of three households in Vermont participate in their local FPF.